 Dear Families, Community Members, Staff and Students,

 Welcome to Northview Public Schools!
 Northview is a wonderful place to live and learn.
 As one of the finest school districts in the state, we work in partnership with parents and the community to prepare competent, caring, respectful and confident young people.
-In 2013, Northview was granted AdvancED School System accreditation from the AdvancED Accreditation Commission.
 This means Northview and all of its schools are accredited and the Northview Public Schools District is recognized across the nation as a quality school system.

 We are proud of our tradition of dedicated service to students and outstanding parent and community involvement in our programs.
 Our excellent reputation for high expectations and a responsible and well-disciplined student body makes Northview a truly effective and sought after school district.